jasta/android-sqlite-server/README.md

 }
 ```

+# Supported Android Versions

+The project goal is to support Gingerbread (API level 9) and up.
+The current
+state is, however, a proof of concept targeting only Jelly Bean.

 # Contributing

 Feel free to fork and improve.
 I will do my best to respond to issues and pull requests!